SHUD-System/SHUD/README.md

 ## Overview

-The Simulator of Hydrological Unstructured Domain  (SHUD - pronounced “SHOULD”) is a multi-process, multi-scale hydrological model where major hydrological processes are fully coupled using the semi-discrete **Finite Volume Method** (FVM).
+The Simulator for Hydrological Unstructured Domain  (SHUD - pronounced “SHOULD”) is a multi-process, multi-scale hydrological model where major hydrological processes are fully coupled using the semi-discrete **Finite Volume Method** (FVM).

 SHUD encapsulates the strategy for the synthesis of multi-state distributed hydrological models using the integral representation of the underlying physical process equations and state variables.
 As a heritage of **Penn State Integrated Hydrologic Model (PIHM)**, the SHUD model is a continuation of 16 years of PIHM modeling in hydrology and related fields since the release of its first PIHM version (Qu, 2004).